sadiq81/AWSSimpleDBPersistence/Xamarin Component/GettingStarted.md

 Setup:

+For this framework you need to have an amazon account, read more at http://docs.aws.amazon.com/AmazonSimpleDB/latest/DeveloperGuide/AboutAWSAccounts.html

-Before programstart the ServiceContainer must be initialized with an AmazonSimpleDBClient and you need to implement a SHA256 HmacService
+Before programstart the ServiceContainer must be initialized with an SimpleDBClientCore and you need to implement a SHA256 HmacService

 For example like this:

-    ServiceContainer.Register<AmazonSimpleDBClient> (() => new AmazonSimpleDBClient ("AWSAccessKey", "AWSSecretKey", RegionEndpoint.EUWest1));
+    ServiceContainer.Register<SimpleDBClientCore> (() => new SimpleDBClientCore ("AWSAccessKey", "AWSSecretKey", RegionEndpoint.EUWest1));
     ServiceContainer.Register<ISHA256Service> (() => new SHA256Service ());

 Look in Sample for SHA256Service example